jenniferolenchak/HollanderGroup/manualTests.md

 # Admin Page Test
 # Steps to reproduce
-1. open the browser and enter url for the home page
+1. Open the browser and enter url for the home page
 2. click on address bar and add /admin to the end of the address and press enter
 3. Click on the username field and enter text
 4. Click on the Password field and enter text